stoyan-stoyanov/llmflows/docs/user_guide/Creating LLM Flows.md

 - how many tokens were used?
 - what was the final result?

-All of this ties to our philosphy of "Simple, Explicit, and Transparent LLM apps.
+All of this ties to our philosphy of **"Simple, Explicit, and Transparent LLM apps"**.
 This information allows developers to have complete visibility and be able to easily log, debug and maintain LLM apps.

-This however, is not the only value that LLMFlows provides.
-The example above was only for demonstrating purposes and real-life applications are more complex than this.
+This, however, is not the only value that LLMFlows provides.
+This example is great for the purposes of this guide but real-life applications are usually more complex.
-In the following guides we will go deeper into more complex applications where Flows and FLowSteps really start to shine because of features like figuring out variable dependencies, and concurrent(async) execution.
+Next, we will go deeper into more complex applications where Flows and FlowSteps really start to shine due to features like figuring out variable dependencies, and concurrent(async) execution.
 ***
 [:material-arrow-left: Previous: Combining LLMs](Combining LLMs.md){ .md-button }
 [Next: Complex Flows :material-arrow-right:](Complex Flows.md){ .md-button }